Integrate Your AssetsCloudAWSMondoo-Hosted

 3. In the Choose an integration name box, type a recognizable name for this AWS account.

-5. In the Role ARN box, enter the ARN of the IAM role you created in Step 2 (for example, arn:aws:iam::111122223333:role/MondooScan).
+5. In the IAM Role ARN box, enter the ARN of the IAM role you created in Step 2 (for example, arn:aws:iam::111122223333:role/MondooScan).

-6. In the Audience box, enter mondoo.
+6. In the OIDC Audience box, enter mondoo.
 This must match the audience you configured on the IAM OIDC provider in Step 1.

 Step 4: Copy the WIF subject value